CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/index.md

       <p>Disciplined financial practices have better positioned Boston to manage through changes in local, state, and federal policy and funding levels.</p>
       </ul>
 - spanning_image:
-  - title: Extending the school day
+  - title: Dive Into the Budget
-    desc: Working to close achievement and opportunity gaps
+    desc:
+      - blurb: On our
+      - link:
+          url: /featured-analysis/
+          title: "Featured Analysis page"
+      - blurb: "you'll find information on key investment areas.
+Our "
-    link:
+      - link:
+          url: /capital-projects/
+          title: Capital Projects section
+      - blurb: details funding for this important City initiative.
+The
-      - text: Learn more
+      - link:
-        url: /featured-analysis/extended-school-day/
+          url: /operating-budget/
+          title: Operating Budget
+      - blurb: breaks down where the money goes to keep the City running.
     src: /img/students-on-a-computer.jpg
     alt: Three students all looking at a computer
 - text_block:
   - title: Overall Spending
-- text_col_2:
-    - col: >
+    body: >
       <p>FY19 expenditures are increasing by $137 million or 4.3% over the FY18 budget, for a total of $3.29 billion.
 Funding for city services, like streets, parks, public health and public safety will grow by $43 million, including $12 million in new data-driven investments.
 Education funding will increase by $68 million compared to FY18 adopted and $37 million compared to FY18 current appropriation, funding for collective bargaining will increase $30 million over FY18 and other fixed costs like pensions and debt service make up the remaining growth of $28 million.</p>
 - grid:
   - grid_title: Education
   - card: /featured-analysis/education-overview/